Garfield Thomas Watertunnel (newspaper)

 The Garfield Thomas Watertunnel was a counterculture underground newspaper based in University Park, Pennsylvania.
-It was named after a military research facility at the nearby Pennsylvania State University, named for a Penn State journalism graduate killed in World War II.
+It was named after a military research facility at the nearby Pennsylvania State University and also in honor of a graduate of Penn State's journalism program who was killed during World War II.
 The first issue was sold January 27, 1969.

 History of publication

 The first edition was offset printed by an Industrial Workers of the World printer in the basement of Canterbury House, an off-campus organisation not otherwise associated with the publication, and usually referred to by its unofficial name, The Shelter.
 It featured a front page nude photograph of John Lennon and Yoko Ono.
 After the initial issue, sale of the paper on campus was banned by Charles Lewis, the Vice President for Student Affairs at Penn State.

 Future editions were sold off-campus in the town, notably by Nittany News.